pallets/click/docs/python3.rst

 .. currentmodule:: click

-Click supports Python 3 but like all other command line utility libraries, it suffers from the Unicode text model in Python 3.
-All examples in the documentation were written so that they run on both Python 2.x and Python 3.3 or higher.
+Click supports Python 3, but like all other command line utility libraries, it suffers from the Unicode text model in Python 3.
+All examples in the documentation were written so that they could run on both Python 2.x and Python 3.3 or higher.

-At the moment the strong recommendation is to use Python 2 for these utilities unless Python 3 is a hard requirement.
+At the moment, it is strongly recommended is to use Python 2 for click utilities unless Python 3 is a hard requirement.

 .. _python3-limitations: